FEC-Boy-Meets-World/rfp2207-fec/README.md

 <a name="general-info"></a>
 ### General Info
 <!--![Draft](https://img.shields.io/badge/Draft-5a29e4.svg?style=flat&logoColor=white) <br />-->
-This project simulates an interactive e-commerce product page utilizing React and CSS to demonstrate front end competency.
+An interactive e-commerce product page utilizing React and CSS to demonstrate front end competency.

 <a name="demo"></a>